 As a law firm, upholding the highest professional standards and complying with all laws, regulations and rules relevant to our business is an absolute priority.
 Our corporate social responsibility strategy aims to improve the impact of our business on society and the economies of the regions within which our offices are based.

 We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

-We have a clear Whistleblowing Policy which is published on our intranet site: if there are any genuine concerns about any wrongdoing or breaches of law these concerns can be raised in confidence without fear of disciplinary action.
+We have clear Whistleblowing and Grievance Policies which are published on our intranet site: if there are any genuine concerns about any wrongdoing or breaches of law these concerns can be raised in confidence without fear of disciplinary action.

 Our procurement process includes vetting every new supplier and carrying out a risk analysis based on the nature and value of the product or service.

 All our suppliers are expected to comply with all local and national laws and regulations and we ask for information about: